Can you sign a quantum state?: Quantum Signcryption: Basic Ideas

-\begin{proof} We provide a brief sketch; for the full proof see \expref{Section}{app:one-time}.
-Insider security follows from the \QINDCPA security of the hybrid \PKQE construction (i.e. \expref{Theorem}{thm:PKE-hybrid}) and the fact that \cDNS implies \QIND \cite{BCG+02,AM17}.
+Insider security follows from the \QINDCPA security of the hybrid \PKQE construction (i.e. \expref{Theorem}{thm:PKE-hybrid-full}) and the fact that \cDNS implies \QIND \cite{BCG+02,AM17}.
 For outsider security, given an attack map $\Lambda$, we will construct a simulator as mandated by \expref{Definition}{def:one-time-outsider}, by using the \cDNS security of $\Pi^\SKQE$.
 First, if $\Lambda$ modifies the classical part $c$ of the ciphertext, the decryption function will reject with overwhelming probability due to the unforgeability of $\Pi^\SC$.
-So we are free to assume $\Lambda$ doesn't change $c$.
+So we are free to assume $\Lambda$ does not change $c$.
 Thus we can replace $c$ by a fresh, unrelated $c'$ (by \INDCPA of $\Pi^\SC$) provided we swap $c$ and $c'$ back right before decryption.
 Since the quantum and classical parts of the ciphertext are now independent, we can view the adversary's channel on the quantum part as a \cDNS attack against $\Pi^\SKQE$.
 Since $\Pi^\SKQE$ is \cDNS secure, this attack has a simulator $\Phi$ which (effectively) ignores the quantum plaintext or discards it.
 This in turn yields a simulator $\Lambda'$ for $\Lambda$: apply $\Phi$ to the quantum part, and the identity to the classical part.
 The guarantees provided by $\cDNS$ on $\Phi$ ensure that $\Lambda'$ satisfies the conditions of \expref{Definition}{def:one-time-outsider}. \end{proof}

 To get an explicit instantiation, we can let $\Pi^\SC$ be a classical signcryption scheme constructed, e.g., from Lamport signatures and standard post-quantum \INDCPA public-key \LWE encryption via ``encrypt-then-sign,'' and let $\Pi^\SKQE$ be the scheme $\Enc_k : \rho \mapsto C_k \left( \rho \otimes \proj{0^n} \right) C_k^\dagger$ where $\{C_k\}_k$ is the Clifford group.